Alongside more than 29 contractors and suppliers, the Thameslink Programme has:

-We’ve been determined to help local people access the engineering and transport industry through the Thameslink Programme.
-Working closely with Southwark Council and our contractors, our key achievements include:
+The Thameslink Programme has aimed to help local people access the engineering and transport industries.
+Working closely with Southwark Council and our contractors, key achievements include:

 - Recruiting and employing 91 new apprentices at London Bridge in diverse roles such as: signalling, telecoms, track maintenance, business administration, procurement and construction